A WORLD OF SUGARS

 FRUCTOSE

+Fructose is a product that occurs naturally, chiefly in fruit.
 Fructose is highly soluble and has the distinctive ability to enhance tastes and aromas.
 It is ideal for sweetening hot and cold beverages.
 Moreover, it is the best substitute for sugar (sucrose) in cases where the latter cannot be used.
 It has a sweetening power 30% greater than that of sugar (sucrose), which means that a smaller quantity can be used, thus decreasing calorie intake without a loss of sweetness.

 Fructose is a natural product.